rgwood/ReiTunes/README.md

 Once upon a time I also had a Blazor client but that's been retired.

+### Smart Playlists and tags

+Create a Smart Playlist from the sidebar’s playlist menu.
+To collect every song with bookmarks, set **Bookmarks** to **Has bookmarks** and leave the other rules at their defaults.
+The playlist updates when bookmarks are added or removed.
+You can combine this with favourites, play count and date added, or select **No bookmarks** instead.

+Open **Tags** in the sidebar to browse tags, or right-click a song and choose **Edit tags…** to add or remove them.
+Clicking a tag searches the library; you can also type `tag:house` in search.
+Manual edits and saved suggestions work without an AI provider.
+Automatic suggestions require `OPENROUTER_API_KEY` at build time or runtime, and use song metadata rather than listening to the audio.

+The production publish command requires the tagging key to avoid silently disabling suggestions.
+It accepts `OPENROUTER_API_KEY`, a file named by `OPENROUTER_API_KEY_FILE`, or `openrouterkey.txt` in the repository root.

 ## Architecture

 I spent a lot of effort making ReiTunes work well offline and with multiple clients.